Stop retyping recipes

 Best foods for paysanne

 Carrots, turnips, leeks, potatoes, and zucchini.
-Paysanne is the standard cut for rustic French soups like minestrone and for any brothy dish where you want vegetables that cook quickly and sit neatly on a spoon.
+Paysanne works well in brothy soups where thin pieces should cook relatively quickly and fit comfortably on a spoon.

 Tournee cut

-The tournee (or "turned" cut) is the most advanced classical knife cut.
+The tournee (or "turned" cut) is a specialist presentation cut.
 It shapes vegetables into seven-sided football shapes about 2 inches long, tapered at both ends.
-In culinary school, this is the cut that separates beginners from skilled cooks.

 Best foods for tournee